rgiraud/sphsps/README.md

 ### Overview

-- Source code for regular superpixel segmentation in the spherical space:
+- Regular segmentation into superpixels of 360° spherical images:

 ![image](./Figures/sphsps_ex.png)

-- Generalized Global Regularity Metric for evaluation of spatial superpixel regularity in the spherical space based on:
+- Generalized Global Regularity Metric (G-GR) for evaluation of spatial superpixel regularity in the spherical space based on:
 ```
 @InProceedings{gr2017,
     author   = {Rémi Giraud and Vinh-Thong Ta and Nicolas Papadakis},